 Understanding Exercises for Adults with Cerebral Palsy

-The best exercises for adults with cerebral palsy are going to be different for each person.
+The most beneficial exercises for adults with cerebral palsy are going to be different for each person.

 Every case of cerebral palsy is unique, and we all have our own preferences, so an individualized approach is ideal.

-Any movement is better than no movement at all, so find exercises you enjoy and want to practice long-term.
+Any movement is better than no movement at all, so explore exercises you enjoy and make them part of your daily routine for long term recovery.